These aquaculture-

 The impact of assumptions about founder relationships on the effectiveness of captive breeding strategies.
 2008.
 Rudnick, J. A. and R. C. Lacy.
 Conservation Genetics 9:1439-1450.

-Here we have a simulation study of diversity and inbreeding in captive populations which -- like most breeding programs -- ignore the fact that founders may be related to each other.
+-- like most breeding programs -- ignore the fact that founders may be related to each other.
 The populations are managed for 10 generations using minimal kinship techniques (Jul 2006 #512, June 2007 #603), with monitoring of gene diversity and F.

 "Overall ... long-term benefits gained from knowing founder relationships were generally small.
 Therefore, MK strategies probably often produce near optimal results when standard founder assumptions are made."
 By "standard founder assumptions" the authors mean the convention that founder animals are unrelated.
 It is useful, although not unexpected, to see that the value of founder relatedness information is highest in the first few generations. jarudnic<%>brookfieldzoo.org